yuval-ro/guides/gpg/gpg.md

 ## Recommendations

 * [Chocolatey](https://chocolatey.org/): Choco is a great tool for Windows devs.

 If you haven't installed it yet, please refer to the [Choco guide](https://github.com/yuval-ro/guides/blob/master/choco/choco.md).

 For those who don't want to use it: **open a Git Bash instance instead**, and skip to **step 3**.

 ## Steps

 0. **Install GnuPG via Choco:**

-    Run the following command in the shell:
+    Open a new PowerShell instance (Administrator), and run the following command:
     ```powershell
     choco install gpg -y
     ```

     After that, **restart you machine**.

     *This is done to refresh the shell's environment variables, so it will recognize the `gpg` command.

 0. **Configurate Git to use Choco's install of GnuPG:**

     Open a PowerShell instance (Administrator).

     Run the following command in the shell:
     ```powershell
     git config --global gpg.program "C:\Program Files (x86)\gnupg\bin\gpg.exe"
     ```

 0. **Generate a new key and copy its ID:**

     Run the following command in the shell, replacing the placeholders with your Github account credentials:
     ```powershell
     gpg --quick-generate-key "GITHUB_USERNAME <GITHUB_EMAIL>" rsa sign
     ```

     You will be prompted to enter a **passphrase**.

     *Make sure you write it down, since GnuPG will ask for it whenever pushing commits to a remote!

     Once done, run this:
     ```powershell
     gpg --list-secret-keys --keyid-format long